rackerlabs/docs-ras-databases/docs/ras-databases-handbook/planning.rst

 bottlenecks.
 DBAs are responsible for performing the following task as
 necessary:

--  Separating the OS from the database at the disk layer
+-  Separating the OS from the database at the disk layer.
--  Separating the database from the backup disks
+-  Separating the database from the backup disks.
 -  Isolating I/O bottleneck areas to discrete disk storage that can be tuned for the required workloads.
 These tasks are performed on storage area network (SAN) storage and local storage.